LLFourn/secp256kfun/sigma_fun/README.md

 ## The `Sigma` trait

-This library provides a `Sigma` trait which can be implemented for any Sigma protocol regardless of how the underlying proof is structured.
+This library provides a [`Sigma`] trait which can be implemented for any Sigma protocol regardless of how the underlying proof is structured.
-Anything implementing `Sigma` can then be composed with the combinators to create more intricate Sigma protocols.
+Anything implementing [`Sigma`] can then be composed with the combinators to create more intricate Sigma protocols.
 Finally, the protocol can be made non-interactive with the resulting proofs implementing [`serde`] serialization traits.

-In this library we instantiate Sigma protocols with five main algorithms:
+We define the [`Sigma`] trait with five main core functions:

 - **`gen_announce_secret(rng) -> announce_secret`**: Generates the secret random value used in the proof from a given random number generator `rng`